mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 ##### 22:51

 Usually, there is always some attachment.
 [People say,] "[Zazen](glossary#zazen) is the total state of having experience of [enlightenment](glossary#enlightenment)."
 Any kind of book says it in that way: "Do zazen, and you can attain enlightenment," or, "Zazen makes you strong," or "Zazen makes you happy," et cetera.
-It’s always [said so]: "[By] regulation of the body and regulation of the breath, you can preserve physical and mental health."
+It’s always [said so]: "[By the] regulation of the body and regulation of the breath, you can preserve physical and mental health."
 That is, zazen is seen as a means.

 But according to shikantaza, there is no ... [sense] which is called “for the sake of”.
 “If you do zazen, you will be healthy, mentally, psychologically, or physically” – nothing to say.
 All you have to do is, completely ... practice  [samadhi](glossary#samadhi), through the regulation of the body, through the regulation of the breath.
 And then at that time, there must be the practice of [egolessness](glossary#egolessness), based on no design on having any reward.
 That's why finally there is something left, which is called actual practice; activity.
 That's all.